dgolda/UTFT/README.md

 is modified by Damian Golda (based on NIC work) to support 3.5" TFTLCD for Arduino MEGA (2560) from mcufriend.com (ILI9327 8 bit with customized timings etc).

+THIS library was tested ONLY on:
+1) Arduino MEGA clone and '3.5" TFTLCD for arduino 2560 from mcufriend.com' using:
+UTFT myGLCD(NIC35WS,38,39,40,41); //3.5" TFTLCD for arduino 2560 from mcufriend.com on MEGA

-Tested on Arduino MEGA clone and 3.5" TFTLCD for arduino 2560 from mcufriend.com
+2) Arduino UNO clone and '3.5" TFTLCD for arduino 2560 from mcufriend.com' (this display is for MEGA board!) using UTFT myGLCD(NIC35WS,A2,A1,A3,A4); //3.5" TFTLCD for arduino 2560 from mcufriend.com on UNO

+THIS library was NOT TESTED on Arduino UNO nor other displays, but if it works, please send me a note about your configuration and used arguments

 This version IS NOT SUPPORTED by Henning Karlsen.
 If you have problems - create issue on GitHub.